 - Remove from the heat, drain the water and serve immediately.

-Steam on the Hob
+Steam Your Runner Beans on the Hob

+You can stem runner beans.
+Some people prefer to steam rather than immerse them in water.
 I love to steam my veg when I am cooking other things like potatoes below.
 I have a steamer like the one below.
 Steaming is easier, can be cheaper than using a separate ring and the beans don’t feel as saturated with water as boiling, it really depends on how you cook and your preferences.

-- Prepare your runner beans.
+- Prepare your runner beans as above.

 - Preheat your hob.